The Village Enterprise Model

 Jessica Jackley, Kiva Co-Founder & Author of Clay Water Brick

 Where We Work

 Village Enterprise currently works in remote, rural areas of East Africa where more than half of the population lives below the extreme poverty line.
-We have a team of over 100 East Africans and a handful of expats working full-time in Uganda and Kenya, where we deliver the model with our own feet on the ground.
+We have a field team of over 125 employees, 95% of whom are East Africans in Uganda and Kenya, where we deliver the model with our own feet on the ground.

 By 2018, we plan to expand to additional African countries through scaling partners.